-Constructions with ruler and compass
+Class notes: Constructions with a ruler and a compass

-For the next couple of classes, we will be mostly interested in doing the geometric constructions with a ruler and compass.
+For the next couple of classes, we will be mostly interested in doing the geometric constructions with a ruler and a compass.
 Note that the ruler can only be used for drawing straight lines through two points, not for measuring distances!